missionpinball/mpf-docs/docs/cookbook/TAF_mansion_awards.md

 `show_tokens:`

-:   link this achievement to it's light on the playfield.
+link this achievement to it's light on the playfield.

-`show_when_selected: flash`
+`show_when_selected: flash`:

-:   Plays the show called "flash" when this achievement is selected.
+Plays the show called "flash" when this achievement is selected.
 Note that the default "flash" show is 1 sec on / 1 sec off.
 While you can play it faster, the original Addams Family flashed the lights more like .75s on / .25 off, so you'd probably want to create a custom version of the "flash" show for TAF that flashed them more like the original version.

-`show_when_completed: on`
+`show_when_completed: on`:

-:   Plays the show called "on" when this achievement is complete
+Plays the show called "on" when this achievement is complete

-`events_when_started: award_thing_multiball`
+`events_when_started: award_thing_multiball`:

-:   Posts an event called *award_thing_multiball* when this achievement
+Posts an event called *award_thing_multiball* when this achievement is started.
-    is started.
 We'll use this as the start event for the Thing Multiball mode.

-`enable_events: initialize_mansion, reset_mansion`
+`enable_events: initialize_mansion, reset_mansion`:

-:   Enables this achievement when either of the events
-    *initialize_mansion* or *reset_mansion* is posted.
+Enables this achievement when either of the events *initialize_mansion* or *reset_mansion* is posted.
 Prior to that, this achievement will be disabled.

-`complete_events: award_thing_multiball`
+`complete_events: award_thing_multiball`:

-:   Watches for the event *award_thing_multiball*, and when it sees it,
-    it marks this achievement as complete.
+Watches for the event *award_thing_multiball*, and when it sees it, it marks this achievement as complete.
 Notice this is the same event that this achievement posts when it starts.
 In other words, we've configured it so the achievement is complete as soon as it starts!
 This is by design, because the rules state that once an achievement is awarded, the chair can be relit immediately, and it's possible to receive the next award even while the mode from the prior award is still running.

-`reset_events: reset_mansion`
+`reset_events: reset_mansion`:

-:   Watches for an event called *reset_mansion* that will reset this
-    achievement back to its initial (disabled) state.
+Watches for an event called *reset_mansion* that will reset this achievement back to its initial (disabled) state.

 This achievements configuration takes care of the following rules: